 During law school, Lindsay earned the John Marshall Scholarship, a prestigious award that afforded her a unique opportunity to be taught and mentored by Senior Justice Elizabeth Lacy of the Supreme Court of Virginia and Judge M. Hannah Lauck of the United States District Court for the Eastern District of Virginia, Richmond Division.
-Lindsay also served as a judicial intern to the Honorable Cleo E. Powell of the Virginia Supreme Court, where she researched and analyzed legal issues presented by petitions for appeal.
-Lindsay was a member of the Trial Advocacy Board and was an executive member of the Moot Court Board and enjoyed competing in trial advocacy and moot court competitions.
+She also served as a judicial intern to the Honorable Cleo E. Powell of the Virginia Supreme Court, where she researched and analyzed legal issues presented by petitions for appeal.
+Lindsay was a member of the Trial Advocacy Board and an executive member of the Moot Court Board and enjoyed competing in trial advocacy and moot court competitions.
 Today, she gives back to these organizations by volunteering as a judge for intra-scholastic competitions at her alma mater, the University of Richmond School of Law.

 University of North Carolina at Chapel Hill, B.A.